AllyPry/AllyPry/README.md

 ### Hello there 👋

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning pentesting
 <!--
 **AllyPry/AllyPry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.